-Taking an academic or extended tutorial does not change a student's enrollment status.
+Taking an academic or extended tutorial does not constitute enrollment.
 Academic tutorials or extended tutorials may be taken while a student is on leave from the school.
 A student may find the Academic Tutorial or Extended Tutorial Request and Contract forms on the Pacifica website.